Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Implementation and Evaluation

-The hardware network testbed used in the experiments, except for the IP use case (Section \ref{IP}), is a remotely accessible resource for networking researchers and educators \cite{onl}.
+\paragraph{Infrastructure setup.} The hardware network testbed used in the experiments, except for the IP use case (Section \ref{IP}), is a remotely accessible testbed for networking researchers and educators \cite{onl}.
 We utilized software routers and switches running on separate Ubuntu 20.04.6 machines with 1 Gbps Ethernet interfaces as the physical network components.
 Link bandwidth and packet drop rates were controlled using the Ubuntu tc utility \cite{ubuntu_tc}, with bandwidth limited to 10 Mbps to facilitate easy comparison across different implementations.
 The end-user was a machine within the remote topology, also running Ubuntu 20.04.6 and Docker.
-For the IP use case, we used servers located in Warsaw and Chicago, with all systems running Ubuntu 22.04.4.
+For the IP use case, we used servers located in Warsaw and Chicago, with all systems running Ubuntu 22.04.4, {and the experiment was performed over the public Internet without enforcing any additional controls.}